AustinGil/presentations/edge-compute.md

 <div>

 ## Why
-By putting devices as close to users as possible, we can reduce latency, thereby improving performance and user experience.
+By putting resources as close to users as possible, we can reduce latency, thereby improving performance and user experience.
 </div>
 </v-clicks>
 </div>